lynkos/blog/_posts/2025-03-19-play-windows-games.md

 	```
 	{: .nolineno }

-6. Execute the command in [Allow Wine to run](2025-03-19-play-windows-games.md#allow-wine-to-run) so it runs properly.
+6. Execute the command in [Allow Wine to run](2025-03-19-play-windows-games.md#allow-wine-to-run) so it runs properly

 ### Install Steam
 > Make sure the Windows version of Steam is located in your `Downloads` folder before installing